Unity + Virtual Production Filmmaking

 - Security for valuable IP.

 The right supporting tools will allow you to build a pipeline for your entire team.
 The right version control is essential to get the most out of Unity & virtual production.
-It needs to help teams move faster and enhance collaboration.
+Whereas other systems, like Plastic SCM, fall down as projects and teams grow.
+You need something that can help teams move faster and enhance collaboration.

 Helix Core — version control from Perforce — stores all of your virtual production + Unity assets and can manage iterations over time.
 19 of the top 20 game dev studios trust Helix Core to streamline their builds and manage all their assets, not just code.
 Because it helps teams deliver large files to remote team members around the globe.